19Andrei97/One-of-Twenty/README.md

 ## Installation

-1. Clone the repository
+1. Clone the repository.
-2. Install SFML and configure your project to include it
+2. Install SFML and configure your project to include it.
 3. Install entt, you can follow the how to in their github project.
 4. Build using Visual Studio 2022 or another C++17 compatible compiler.